Fees and Bursaries

 Uniform

-The School operates an online uniform and sportswear service with School Blazer.
+The School operates an online uniform service with School Blazer, whilst sportswear is available through Under Armour.
 The approximate cost for the full uniform, including sports kit is as follows:

 Prep School: £175 – £325